MailOnline/Reactor/README.md

 #### Pros and Cons

-One of the biggest Pros of Reactor, is how intrinsically forces you to decouple your different components.
-If you have your persistencense code coupled with your network, Reactor is not for you.

 ##### Pros... ✅

-* You are are starting a new project. 🌳
-* You are in the process of defining your model layer. 🛠
-* You are creating a prototype or demo and you need something working quickly. 🚀
-* You don't feel comfortable enough with [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and need some help with the setup. 🆒
-* You already have your Model layer in place, but you think Reactor could formalize your flows. ✨
+* One of the biggest Pros of Reactor, is how intrinsically forces you to decouple your different components.
+If your persistence is coupled with your network, Reactor is not for you. 🌳
+* Since Reactor provides most of the insfrastructure out of the box, you can quickly create your entire Model layer.
+This is useful if you are creating a prototype or a demo. 🚀
+* It removes most of the boilerplate you usually need, when creating a project that follows the flow described in the [Intro](https://github.com/MailOnline/Reactor#intro). ✨

 ##### Cons... ❌

-* You have an unusual flow, that doesn't really fit the flow described in the [Intro](https://github.com/MailOnline/Reactor#intro). ⛔️
+* If you have an unusual flow, that doesn't really fit the flow described in the [Intro](https://github.com/MailOnline/Reactor#intro), you will just fight Reactor, in that case it's better to just not use it. ⛔️
-* You already have a Model layer and you feel it wouldn't really benefit you in any way. 😞
-* After checking the [Advance usage](#advance-usage), Reactor doesn't provide what you need. 😭😭 If this is the case, please open an issue, so we see what we can do! 👍
+* After checking the [Advance usage](#advance-usage), Reactor doesn't give you enough flexibility. 😭😭 If this is the case, please open an issue, so we see what we can do! 👍

 ## How to use